 Ever since its arrival, this razor has been a favourite of staff and customers alike.
 The handle is perfectly textured whether you're shaving in front of the mirror, or in the shower.
 The handle tucks in just under the head, allowing you to get your index and thumb into the into and control the razor like a Ferrari.
 The head of this razor is somewhere between mild and aggressive, both preventing razor-burn and allowing for a very close shave.

 While it's not a typical consideration that I make, the Hoxton razor is also super affordable at only $50.
 At that price, you can get a year's supply of blades and the handle for around $65.

-Undoubtedly the most popular razor for those making their first foray into shaving with a safety razor, it is a blend of timeless style, function and German craftsmanship.
+Undoubtedly one of the most popular razors for those making their first foray into shaving with a safety razor, it is a blend of timeless style, function and German craftsmanship.
 Pairing a mild geometry (bend of the blade) with a longer knurled handle, the weight and proportions appeal to many,as ithas a similarity and comfort to vintage razors that makes this one of the most often chosen for a first safety razor.

-A marvel of Japanese engineering, the Feather AS-D2 was created with a singular purpose: to give the person wielding this safety razor with the sharpest, closest shave possible.
+A marvel of Japanese engineering, the Feather AS-D2 was created with a singular purpose: to give the person wielding this safety razor the sharpest, closest shave possible.
 Specially engineered to be used with the legendarily sharp Feather blade, the razor shaves so mildly, you’ll have trouble believing you’re shaving at all - except there will be less hair, and baby-smooth skin where your stubble used to be.
 If you’ve got sensitive skin, and find that the straight razor isn’t for you, the stainless steel Feather razor is the be-all and end-all of the comfortable, gentle, safety razor shave.